 At the station after my own, the subway doors slid open and there, standing directly parallel to where I was sitting, was a man I’ve fancied for longer than I like to remember.
 He saw me and did not react, which was unsurprising.
 His poker face is legendary, as is his beard, which obscures everything but the broadest of smiles.

 As he entered the car, I burst out laughing.
-No one has ever accused me of a poker face, and it was the third time we’d seen each other that week after months of silence.
+No one has ever accused me of a poker face, and it was the third time we’d run into each other that week after months of being out of communication.

 “Sit down here,” I said.
 “I can’t have any more hipsters next to me.”
 The woman to my left sniffed, and he looked askance at my rudeness.

 “I’m awful,” I said to both of them, and she smiled wanly.
-Mollified by my apology, he sat down, and, deadpan, opened his canvas tote to reveal a forty of rosé.
+Mollified by my apology, he sat down, and worldessly opened his canvas tote to reveal a forty of rosé.
 This made me laugh harder.

 “I’m the worst,” he said.
 “Next to me,” I said.
 The woman to my left nodded, which made me feel justified in my rudeness.
 He smiled broadly.